skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 A nice slow blinking appears, and the beast becomes calm.

-You now have a fairly approach using thin layers from Libopencm3 for precise control of your hardware to make a silly led blink.
+This is a fairly simply approach using Libopencm3 for precise control of your hardware to make a silly led blink.
 The timing should be fairly precise with this method, but we have implemented a blocking function so the CPU is held up whilst waiting on the delay.
-In the next post we'll cover a Non-blocking version.
+The next post will cover a non-blocking version.

 Incase you messed up; here's the full main.c file:
 ```c